AnneCh/Flashloan_Arbitrage/UPDATED_VERSION/LOGS/Strategy.md

 The logic that the user follows to build their bot is such `createBot` :

 1. which pair of assets to look at (ie ETH/BNB), `_assets[]`
-2. how big of a difference, in %, should there be between ETH/BNB on DEX1 and DEX2 (needs a reminder that every transaction incurs fees and that they need to take that into account) `margin`
+2. how big of a difference, in %, should there be between ETH/BNB on DEX1 and DEX2 (needs a reminder that every transaction incurs fees and that they need to take that into account) `margin` // calculate potential profit, make a complete analysis that includes slippage and all fees (around 1% total of assets traded + ethereum network fee)
 3. How often should the Bot run the strategy `regularity`
 4. how long should the strategy run for (hours and days)`activeTime` Then the user can add another strategy `addBot` (calls `createBot`)